This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Cooper Flanagan, Matt Wiercinski

-Music composed by Michael C. Perry
+Music Composed by Michael C. Perry

-Music performed by Jour Majesty
+Music Performed by Jour Majesty

 Cinematography by Rüdiger Barth